MasonMefford/geo409-field-trip/README.md

 The above map models tree canopy height across UK's Central Campus.
 The model was created using DSM, DEM, and NDVI layers to estimate tree height.

+Maps were created by MasonMefford for GEO 409 spring 2025, University of Kentucky Geography Department